Admission & Financial Aid

 - Two Letters of Recommendation: one from a counselor and the other from a teacher.

-- Optional: Official SAT or ACT with Writing results, which can be sent directly from the testing agency or indicated on your high school transcript.
+- Optional: Official SAT or ACT, which can be sent directly from the testing agency or indicated on your high school transcript.

 - Official Test of English as a Foreign Language (TOEFL) results, if English is not your primary language.

 - Certificate of Financial Resources form (for non-U.S. citizens).